Clarifai/old-docs/portal-guide/model/deep-training.md

 #### Configure your Model

-* **Model ID** An optional user-created id for your model.
+* **MODEL ID (OPTIONAL)** An optional user-created id for your model.
 If not specified then a generated hash string will be used.
-* **Display Name** Name your model.
+* **DISPLAY NAME** Name your model.
+* **OUTPUT_INFO.DATA** The list of concepts you want this model to predict from.
+You can use any existing concepts in your app.
-* **Template Name** Your pre-configured model template.
+* **TRAIN_INFO.PARAMS.TEMPLATE** Your pre-configured model template.
 You can choose from any of the templates mentioned on this page.
 Depending on your data you might want to try a few templates to see which yields optimal results.
-* **Data** The list of concepts you want this model to predict from.
-You can use any existing concepts in your app.
 * **Hyperparams** Any hyperparameters that you want to pass through to backend training service.
 * **Test Split Percent** The percentage of the app to use as validation set for evaluations.
 Defaults to 10%.
 * **Invalid Data Tolerance Percent** Percentage value of tolerance level to invalid inputs among all training inputs.
 Training will be stopped with error thrown if actual percent of invalid inputs is higher than this.